TreeHacks/challenges-2020/xr.md

 * Persistence

 #### Datasets + Technologies:
+* [Magic Leap](https://www.magicleap.com/) has been generous enough to give us 10 of their enterprise-grade devices, as well as a lot of mentors and technical support channels for building hacks on their devices throughout Friday night and Saturday.
+Would highly recommend, not an opportunity you see very often!
+Come to their Office Hours event in the AR/VR Lab (by Huang 218/219) from 10pm - 11pm on Friday night to get set up and chat with them.
+They're super excited to meet y'all.
 * [iOS ARKit Hackpack](https://github.com/TreeHacks/hackpack-arkit)
 * [Teleportal Dev](https://teleportal.dev/): A suite of tools and services that makes it easier to create mixed reality software, developer discord available [here](https://teleportal.dev/discord/)